trentgillis/brain-expander/docker-kubernetes/notes.md

 * After specifying the image name, we can supply a command to override the default run command of the container we are attempting to run
 * The `docker run` command is identical to running the `docker create` and `docker start` commands together in that order
+* Executing `docker run`  with the `-d` flag will start that container in the background

 ![docker run and docker start commands](./resources/images/notes-images/02/docker-create-start.png)